 The revolution of the car insurance industry is already on the way.
 With this being said, ensuring you have the right vehicle insurance is essential for any driver.
-As there are so many sites and companies who offer insurance, it is no surprise that customers want to make sure they get the best deals on the market.
-If you want to find out more in relation to comparison websites, you could look into articles such as The Science Behind Insurance Comparison Websites.
+As there are so many sites and companies who offer insurance, it is no surprise that customers want to make sure they get the best deals on the market, that’s why you should look for Cheap car insurance comparison sites as this will make it easier and quicker to find the best one that suits you.
+If you want to find out more in relation to comparison websites, you look into articles such as The Science Behind Insurance Comparison Websites.
 It just makes it a lot easier and simpler to find the right insurance to help protect you and your vehicle.

 With safer streets and cars that need less maintenance, traditional insurance models will fall out of favor in place of plans that offer solutions to the new problems cars face.
 Data analytics, user-based insurance, and cyber security are features Trillium expects to see top the list of desired outcomes from insurance providers.
 With vehicle hacks being the largest area of concern regarding autonomous vehicles, the need to feel safe from such a threat will no doubt manifest itself in the inclusion of cyber security in insurance packages.
 To boot, according to a 2016 Kelly Blue Book study 50% of people surveyed were willing to pay $9 monthly for automotive cyber security as insurance or a subscription software.
 These signs all point to cyber security becoming a highly sought-after quality in any provider’s insurance package.